-Patanjali, also know as Gonardiya or Gonikaputra, is given credit for creating The Yoga Sutras.
+Patanjali, also known as Gonardiya or Gonikaputra, is credited for creating The Yoga Sutras.
 Legend has it that Patanjali divided the knowledge of the Siddhis work between eight students.
 It leads historians to suspect Patanjali was not the only one to contribute to the final piece.
 Patanjali lived sometime between the 2nd and 5th centuries CE.

 The document containing the sutras describes these formulas’ attributes and desired results but not how to use them.
 It makes mastering the Siddhis Yoga Sutras challenging.

-The most widely taught form of this knowledge is the TM Siddhis Sutras of Maharishi Mahesh Yogi.
-Maharishi helped to bring meditation to the West with his transcendental meditation technique (TM).
+The TM Siddhis Sutras of Maharishi Mahesh Yogi are the most widely taught form of the Siddhis.
+Maharishi helped bring meditation to the West with his transcendental meditation technique (TM).
 His organization has two main ways they teach the Siddhis.
 The first way is in eight two to three-week segments.
 It takes a little over a year to obtain all the sutras with this schedule.
 The second way is to learn them all in one six-month-long residence course.

 The Eight Siddhis and Yoga Sutras of Patanjali Explained

 Okay, first off, there are several translations and explanations for the work of Patanjali.
 Many prominent teachers from India have created their translation of this knowledge.
-The following description and points are those which apply to the TM Siddhis tradition.
+The following description and points apply to the TM Siddhis tradition.

 First, it’s easy to mix up the “Yoga Sutras of Patanjali,” which refers to the Eight Limbs of Yoga with the Siddhis Yoga Sutras of Patanjali.
 The Siddhis are a different vertical of knowledge from the Eight Limbs of Yoga.
 They are not the same thing.
 Yes, they both have the “Yoga” in the name, but that’s as far as the similarities go.